 Sir Alexander Fleming is known for discovering the first antibiotic Penicillin and can be regarded as one of the most important figures in the history of modern medicine as his discoveries and research paved the way for other breath-taking discoveries in the fields of biology and medicine.

-Due to his work, he was knighted in 1944 and awarded Nobel Prize in Physiology in 1945.
+Due to his work, he was Knighted in 1944 and awarded the Nobel Prize in Physiology in 1945.

 Winston Churchill is another notable historical figure who was a freemason.
 Winston Churchill stands out as one of the few people who influenced politics, statecraft and war in the 20th century.